marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "createServer function", "serve-static package"}}

 I opted for `serve-static`.
 This isn't the only such server on NPM, but it works well and fits our purposes.
 The `serve-static` package exports a function that can be called with a root directory to produce a request handler function.
-The handler function accepts the `request` and `response` arguments provided by the server, and a third argument, a function that it will call if no file matches the request.
+The handler function accepts the `request` and `response` arguments provided by the server from `"node:http"`, and a third argument, a function that it will call if no file matches the request.
 We want our server to first check for requests that we should handle specially, as defined in the router, so we wrap it in another function.

 ```{includeCode: ">code/skillsharing/skillsharing_server.mjs"}
 import {createServer} from "node:http";